-Youth often seek sexual contact in compulsive ways because:
+Youths often seek sexual contact in compulsive ways because:

-- it is less contact
+- it is a lesser degree of contact

 - it is short-lived enjoyment

 - it is an illusion of sexuality and love

 - it is social recognition and acceptance of age-mates (irrespective of the sex partner).

 The youths' rebellion often is a search for and a questioning of intimacy.
-Dreyfus16 (in English): "Youth is angry with the missing parents for having cheated them, for not offering the closeness and intimacy which would have prepared them for intimacy with others - cheating on an emotional level."
+Dreyfus16 (in English): "Youth is angry with the missing parents for having cheated them, for not offering he closeness and intimacy which would have prepared them for intimacy with others - cheating on an emotional level."